 I have three tips that can help both individuals and organizations be successful in adopting these new tools:

 First and foremost, don’t try to do everything and be everywhere right away.
 Start off small, perhaps by setting up a Facebook profile.
 Once you’ve really mastered one platform add something to your “regime” and then once you have a handle on the two, add another component, and so on, learn about the advantages of using an online payroll system.
+You should learn about how using crm in a small business can help it grow faster.

 Be consistent across all platforms.
 For example, pick one picture to represent you online and use that anywhere you are asked for a picture.
 Choose one form of your name – don’t go by Billy in one place and William in another, operating 24/7.
 In essence, you are building an online identity, have a look at the best social media campaigns.
 (This is easier for organizations – they should already have a brand identity established.)